-The Campingaz Master 4 Series Classic LXS Black Edition is a high-end, gas-powered BBQ grille with a large cooking area capable of catering for between 12 and 16 guests.
+The Campingaz Master 4 Series Classic LXS Black Edition is a high-end, gas-powered BBQ grill with a large cooking area capable of catering for between 12 and 16 guests.
 Its long name is fitting - this is a big BBQ in every sense.
 But at £750, it isn't cheap.
 So, is it worth the money?

 The LXS isn't available on Amazon, but the 4 series Classic LS we've linked to is similar.
 You can compare the two BBQs here.

 What’s it like?

 The first thing that you need to know about the Campingaz Master 4 Series Classic LXS Black Edition is that it arrives on a pallet.
 Yes, a pallet.
 It’s a huge box and you’ll need to have somewhere set aside to store it if you don’t plan to build it immediately.
 Plus, someone on-hand to help you move it — it’s very heavy.

 As with almost all BBQs of this size, there’s a fair amount of assembly required.
 Our build — with two people — took about an hour and a half from opening the box to firing it up.
 Although a little time consuming, the build is fairly simple with well-explained instructions and only simple tools, such as a screwdriver and spanner, required.

 It’s built from the floor up and, although at the start it may feel daunting, it quickly comes together.
 As you’re building, you do get a chance to inspect all the materials that have been used in a way that you wouldn’t if it had been pre-assembled.
 And here it’s good news, with strong metal parts and precisely-drilled holes confirming that this is a premium product.